Kiss Me Once: Critical reception

 Other reviews panned certain album content and Minogue's lack of technical input.
 Fact magazine's Joe Muggs felt the majority of the album contained too many fillers, citing the songs "Les Sex", "I Was Gonna Cancel", and "Sexercize", but praised the record's production standards.
 Similarly, Entertainment Weekly writer Adam Markovitz gave it a B rating, but criticised the "sex" tracks.
-Lydia Jenkins of the New Zealand Herald felt majority of the content as unoriginal, highlighting "Into the Blue" as "half-decent", "Million Miles" and "Fine" as "club fillers", and "Sexy Love" as a rip-off from the song "California Gurls" by American singer Katy Perry.
+Lydia Jenkins of the New Zealand Herald felt the majority of the content was unoriginal, highlighting "Into the Blue" as "half-decent", "Million Miles" and "Fine" as "club fillers", and "Sexy Love" as a rip-off of the song "California Gurls" by American singer Katy Perry.
 Kevin Ritchie of Now Toronto labelled the album "bad", criticising the second half of the record.
-Neil McCormick from The Telegraph complimented Minogue's charm and overall sound, but criticided her lack of innovation through the production and songwriting field.
-MusicOMH's Philip Matusavage gave it a negative review, saying "It's crushingly disappointing, then, to find that Kiss Me Once is perhaps her most anonymous offering to date."
+Neil McCormick from The Telegraph complimented Minogue's charm and overall sound, but criticised her lack of innovation through the production and songwriting field.
+MusicOMHs Philip Matusavage gave it a negative review, saying "It's crushingly disappointing, then, to find that Kiss Me Once is perhaps her most anonymous offering to date."

 Based on the average shares and reactions on Metacritic, Kiss Me Once was ranked as the 47th most discussed album of 2014.
 Similarly, it appeared at number 6 on American website Idolators Best Album of 2014 reader's poll.
 According to the editor Eduardo Lima, he said "Kylie.
 Kiss Me Once.
 The best pop album.
 I just can´t get enough of it."